2 Parts

 CHAPTER

-Who Wants a House with a Failed Septic System?
+Who Wants a House With a Failed Septic System?

-Let’s go over the different aspects of trying to sell your home without a working septic system.
-Not only knowing the do’s and don’ts of selling a home in bad condition can save you time and effort, but it also can be the only solution if you don’t have the money for the repair or replacement of your septic system.
+Not only knowing the dos and don’ts of selling a home in bad condition can save you time and effort, but it also can be the only solution if you can’t afford repairs or an installation of a new septic system.

-In rural areas, where many remaining septic systems are located, there may be a market for your home “as-is”.
+In rural areas, where many remaining common septic systems are located, there may be a market for your home “as-is.”
 People who have grown up there may want to buy a nearby home so they can stay in the area.
-However, this probably doesn’t represent a large part of the buying public.

 Because of liability issues, most brokerage firms are not interested in listing a house for sale with a significant problem like this.
-Especially in the seller’s market, agents aren’t looking for listings with issues that property owners aren’t willing to resolve.

-Realtors are primarily looking for listings that will sell quickly, with minimal concerns, and for the highest price.
 Because their compensation is commission-based (percentage from the final selling price), this impacts how quickly and how much they get paid.

 While it may be possible for you to find a buyer who will be willing to take on the responsibility for repairing the septic system, it will almost certainly mean that they will need a lot of cash.

-Mortgage lenders will insist that the collateral for their loan can be easily sold in the event that the borrower defaults.
 This means that the home has to be functional with all systems in good working order.
 As the septic system is one of the most important ones, it would have to be fixed before closing.

 Most buyers only have enough cash for their down payment.
-They don’t have the funds to make major repairs, and so they look for homes that are “move-in ready”.
-If they do have the cash, it would not be advisable for them to fix problems with a property that they do not own yet.
+They don’t have the funds to make major repairs, so they look for homes that are “move-in ready”.

 Both types of investors benefit from buying homes that need work.
 They are professionals in repairing properties themselves.
 This saves them money compared to a homeowner having to pay someone to repair their property.

 An investor’s business model calls for buying homes below market value due to considerable repairs or remodeling that they can handle for themselves.
-Even a condemned house can be sold pretty easily if the seller targets investors as potential buyers.

-Finding a buyer who purchases properties for investment can be the easiest way to sell your home “as-is”.
-If you are interested in learning more about how selling to a real estate investor works for homeowners, you may also want to read our article Selling Your House to a Real Estate Investor the Right Way.
+If you are interested in learning more about how selling to a real estate investor works for homeowners, you may also want to read our article: Selling Your House to a Real Estate Investor the Right Way.

 2